 Please be in the habit of logging your runs after every practice in the TOXC Google Doc.

 When you get your physical, we highly recommend that you get your FERRITIN LEVEL checked.
 Especially all Varsity athletes are strongly encouraged to get their ferritin levels checked.
 For information on iron deficiency within distance athletes, see below.

 Iron Deficiency – Time To Check Again

-- Recognizing that all distance Track races are primarily an aerobic challenge, oxygen transport is crucial.
+- Recognizing that Cross Country is primarily an aerobic challenge, oxygen transport is crucial.

 - Approximately 99% of human oxygen transport is mediated by the binding of molecular oxygen to an iron-containing molecule (within red blood cells) known as hemoglobin.